standardgalactic/vim-guys/NETWORK.md

 so popular that i cannot run ~10,000s of users on a single cpu, then... well, then i'll have to scale horizontally

+## Why JSON?
+I just didn't want to write parser 3 times.  so i am just using zig as the data packet but the header is binary.
+This will allow for fast intervention for auth-proxy but simplicity.
+Especially since i have no idea if i have the right packets!

 ## topology
 client([ ws conn ]) -> vimguys.theprimeagen.com
 * this is for authentication